 For a full understanding of structural dynamics, one needs information on the electronic as well as the nuclear degrees of freedom.
 This research focus uses advanced optical imaging techniques to identify key enabling features for controlling quantum state evolution.

-We envisage the possibility to control chemistry along the ground state electronic surface to open up all classes of molecular systems to atomic level inspection.
+We envisage controling chemistry along the ground state electronic surface to open up all classes of molecular systems to atomic level inspection.
 The system size is scaled up from small molecules to collective effects in solid state or periodic media and includes the systematic study of isolated molecules with small potential barriers separating different structures but also takes into account a variable coupling of a system to the environment.
-With a detailed understanding of electronic coupling to the bath we shall be able to control coherence and degree of dissipation to the point of controlling material properties.
-For the case of highly correlated electron-lattice systems, this knowledge will lead to new means to control coherence and macroscopic properties with the prospect to eventually create transient superconducting states at high temperatures.
+A detailed understanding of electronic coupling to the bath should enable us to control coherence and degree of dissipation to the point of controlling material properties.
+For the case of highly correlated electron-lattice systems, this knowledge leads to new means to control coherence and macroscopic properties with the prospect to create transient superconducting states at high temperatures.
 The design of novel materials with unique properties are greatly aided by our capabilities to build fully controllable quantum simulators based on periodic structures formed in ultracold quantum gases.
 In these analog quantum processors ultracold matter is tailored to mimic magnetism and superconductivity under idealized conditions.
 Apart from the long range correlation effects governing material properties, there is a deep fundamental issue related to the role of quantum information transport in such highly quantized systems.
 To this end, we are studying the coherence properties of matter waves escaping from a macroscopic quantum object like a Bose-Einstein condensate.

-Research Focus A.1: Photo-driven Dynamics coupled to Elec.
-Excitations
+Research Focus A.1: Photo-driven Dynamics coupled to Electronic Excitations

 Due to the introduction of femtosecond VUV to X-ray pulses, we can directly probe the dynamics of the core electrons during photoinduced structural dynamics.
 This class of experiments provides important information on electron correlation effects and element specificity in following the structural dynamics and enters a new regime in which the photophysics of the probing event needs to be fully understood.